LiveSplit/LiveSplit/README.md

 - getcurrenttimerphase
 - getcustomvariablevalue NAME
 - getsplitsscreenshot
-(returns a Base64 encoded string of the screenshot)
+(returns a Base64 encoded string of the screenshot in png format)
 - getlayoutpath
 - getsplitspath
 - ping